Home Water Quality Testing: How to Know If Your Water Is Safe

 pH

 Safe drinking water should fall between 6.5 and 8.5.
-Acidic water (below 6.5) corrodes pipes and can cause heavy metals to leach into your water.
-High pH water can cause scale buildup and reduce the effectiveness of soaps.
+Acidic water below 6.5 corrodes pipes and can cause heavy metals to leach into your water.
+High pH water can cause scale buildup.

 Hardness (Calcium & Magnesium)

 Hard water isn't a health risk, but it damages appliances, leaves scale on fixtures, and makes soaps less effective.
-Water above 7 grains per gallon (gpg) is considered hard and may benefit from a softener.
+Water above 7 grains per gallon (gpg) is considered hard.
+For more on how to fix it, see our guide to hard water treatment options.

 Other Contaminants Worth Testing

-• Chlorine byproducts – Present in treated municipal water
+• Chlorine byproducts (TTHMs, HAA5).
+Found in treated municipal water and affect millions of households.

 Pincher's Pro Tip

 Check your municipality's Consumer Confidence Report (CCR) before ordering a test.
 It's published annually and lists detected contaminants in your local water supply.
-This can help you focus your testing on the most relevant threats in your area.
+This helps you focus your test spending on the most relevant threats in your area.

 Find Trusted & Licensed Plumbers in Ohio